 Asbury Communities has suspended visitation across all levels of living at our campuses as required by the Centers for Medicare and Medicaid Services (CMS).
-All community events, resident group activities, and trips off campus have been suspended.
+All community events, resident group activities and trips have been suspended.

 Daily screening procedures are in place for all associates and the limited essential visitors coming to our campuses.
 This includes employees, such as home care aides, who may be coming from outside agencies.
 Additional screening procedures at the time of admission or move-in (for residents) or upon hire (for associates) are in place.

 We continue to reinforce with residents and associates that it is imperative to follow all state mandates for COVID-19.